 This section explains how to view, promote, and delete published processes.

-Deleting Published Processes 110

-Promoting Published Processes 109

-Viewing Published Processes 108

-Publishing a Process

-Overview 106

-For information on roles, see Managing Serena Release Automation Users and Permissions (on page 55).
+For information on roles, see Managing Serena Release Automation Users and Permissions (on page 45).

 Once an application has been modeled in the Modeling window, the relevant processes must be published to the Control windows sandbox, where they can be assigned to an environment.
 The processes are then ready for implementation on your organization's servers.